Jason Roy pulls out of IPL citing bubble fatigue | Sports-Games

 - India

-England's flamboyant batter Jason Roy has pulled out of the upcoming IPL citing extended stay in the tournament bubble, dealing a blow to his new franchise Gujarat Titans weeks before the event gets going.
+England's flamboyant batter Jason Roy on Tuesday pulled out of the upcoming IPL citing extended stay in the tournament bubble, dealing a blow to his new franchise Gujarat Titans weeks before the event gets going.

-According to a report in 'ESPNcricinfo', Roy informed the franchise of his decision last week.
-The Titans are yet to finalize a replacement.

 The 31-year-old South African-born English cricketer was signed by Gujarat Titans for his base price of Rs 2 crore at the mega auction.